Utility Recovery Program for Apartments & Multifamily Properties

-What is a Utility Recovery Program?
+What Is a Utility Recovery Program?

 In 2020, the multifamily industry faced new challenges and costs.
 As we were ordered to stay home, utility consumption increased dramatically.
 Combined with rate hikes early in the year, this resulted in utility expenses that were much larger than many had budgeted for.
 There are two examples why residents should pay their own utility expensise.
 The first is that waste occurs when we use services we don’t pay for.
 Lower AC settings, longer showers, lights left on are all symptoms of not understanding the true cost of service.
 When people pay the bill for their consumption, they naturally tend to conserve.